drush-ops/drush/commands/make/README.txt

   Retrieve a project as a direct download.
 Options:

   `url` - the URL of the file.
 Required.

+  `md5` - the md5 checksum for the file.
+Optional.

   `request_type` - the request type - get or post.
 Defaults to get.
 Optional.